SpenceKonde/megaTinyCore/megaavr/extras/InteruptVectorNames.md

+### List of interrupt vector names

 If there is a list of the names defined for the interrupt vectors is present somewhere in the datasheet, I was never able to find it.
 These are the possible names for interrupt vectors on the parts supported by megaTinyCore.
 Not all parts will have all interrupts.
+An ISR is created with the ISR() macro.

 * CRCSCAN_NMI_vect